electric-sql/pglite/docs/docs/orm-support.md

 ## Drizzle

-[Drizzle](https://orm.drizzle.team) is a TypeScript ORM with support for many databases include PGlite.
+[Drizzle](https://orm.drizzle.team) is a TypeScript ORM with support for many databases, including PGlite.
 Features include:

 - A declarative relational query API
 - An SQL-like query builder API